April 22, 2019: AH Docket No. 19-0-002 Waiver of pullorum-typhoid testing requirement for poultry

 This is a summary of animal health requirements for fairs, shows and exhibitions only.
 They are not necessarily the same as requirements for importing animals into Wisconsin or moving them within the state for other purposes.
-They may change if animal diseases occur in Wisconsin or elsewhere, so you should always check here or contact us for current information.
+Rules may change if animal diseases occur in Wisconsin or elsewhere, so you should always check here or contact the Wisconsin Department of Agriculture, Trade and Consumer Protection for current information.

 General Requirements for Show Organizers

 Fairs or exhibitions lasting more than 24 hours must appoint a licensed veterinarian to inspect all livestock daily and review the below records.

 Fairs or exhibitions of any length must obtain, review and keep for five years all required records and test results including:

 - Animal identification (number, type, description)